 Soothing your body and soul with an authentic Lanna massage.

-Thailand is notable for the world-class services, and that is applied to Fah Lanna Spa as well.
+Thailand is notable for the world-class services, which is applied to Fah Lanna Spa as well.
 If you are looking for the exceptional service and high-quality massage, you are in the right place!
-They have remarkable customer service which is the first priority of Fah Lanna Spa staff.
+The Fah Lanna Spa staff prides themselves on their remarkable customer service, which they consider their first priority.

 Treating yourself at this award-winning spa in Chiang Mai is a perfect idea to relax after long hours of trekking and tours and complete a memorable trip.

-The Fah Lanna Spa offers several options from Traditional Thai massages to Oil massage therapies and the spa package as well!
+The Fah Lanna Spa offers several options from Traditional Thai massages to Oil massage therapies and a spa package as well!

-Don’t forget to book in advance, the spa may be fully booked.
+Don’t forget to book in advance, as the spa may be fully booked.

 8. Nimman Road